 In August 2019, the Company entered into an \$8.3 million amortizing term mortgage agreement with Canadian Imperial Bank of Commerce ("CIBC") for the Company's commercial building located in Portland, Oregon.
-The agreement requires principal and interest payments to be made each month over a 30-year period.
-Interest accrues at a fixed rate of 5.00% per year until August 2024, at which point the interest rate changes to the Wall Street Journal Prime Rate less 0.25% for the remaining term of the mortgage.
+The agreement requires principal and interest payments to be made each month over a five-year period.
+Interest accrues at a fixed rate of 5.00% per year until August 2024, at which point the remaining outstanding principal balance on the amortizing term mortgage is due in full.
 The borrowings are secured by the building.
-The outstanding balance of the amortizing term mortgage was \$7.8 million and \$8.0 million as of December 31, 2022 and 2021, respectively.
+The outstanding balance of the amortizing term mortgage was \$7.7 million and \$7.8 million as of December 31, 2023 and 2022, respectively.